kambe507a/CART_FCMacHT_codes/README.md

 NDS_attr.dbf, broad environemntal attributes used to calculate FCMacHT for NDS sites

-rive_attr.dbf, broad environemntal attributes used to calculate FCMacHT for river segments
+riv_attr.dbf, broad environemntal attributes used to calculate FCMacHT for river segments